 - This recipe is just as delicious without the rum, but they do go down fairly easy!
 Be careful.

 - If you’d still like to leave a taste of rum without a shot of alcohol, consider adding rum extract.

 - If you don’t have any of the golden sweeteners (or those meant to be a brown sugar substitute), you can use all regular sweetener.

-- While it’s very unlikely to be Keto friendly, the Wizarding World of Harry Potter at Universal Studios serves their own version of the drink — the recipe is a secret — but it’s on my bucket list in the upcoming years!
+- While it’s very unlikely to be Keto-friendly, the Wizarding World of Harry Potter at Universal Studios serves their own version of the wizard drink.

 Are you a Harry Potter fan?
 Would you try Butterbeer?